-Who to turn for advice to now US president Donald Trump seems to be heading for a trade war with China – and the rest of the world?
+Who to turn for advice to now US president Donald Trump seems still running a trade war with China – and the rest of the world?
 A few experts at the China Speakers Bureau have started to make sense out of the erratic behavior of the leader of the world’s largest economy.
 Making sense out of what the world’s second-largest economy will do will only be slightly easier.
 A few speakers at our office might be able to help you out.

 Two decades ago Jim Rogers moved to Singapore as he emerges as a major bull on Asia.
 Since then he stuck to his guns as a successful investor, made sure his daughters were fluent in Mandarin and became a leading voice on investments in China, Asia and elsewhere.